NovaForgeCtrl/LUMS/install.md

 The recovery process:

-1. Verifies the job exists.
+1. Verifies that the job exists.
 2. Verifies authenticated client ownership.
 3. Only permits recovery from `running`.
 4. Changes the job to `abandoned`.